jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 ### Loader while auth details are being retrieved

-Let's say you have a dashboard area on your Redwood app, which can only be accessed after logging in.
-When Redwood Router renders your private page, it will first fetch the user's details, and only render the page if it determines the user is indeed logged in.
+Let's say you have a dashboard area on your Cedar app, which can only be accessed after logging in.
+When Cedar Router renders your private page, it will first fetch the user's details, and only render the page if it determines the user is indeed logged in.

 In order to display a loader while auth details are being retrieved you can add the `whileLoadingAuth` prop to your `PrivateSet` component: